William Kovacic

-William Evan Kovacic (born 1952) is an American legal scholar who served as a commissioner of the Federal Trade Commission (FTC) from 2006 to 2011, including as its chairman from 2008 to 2009.
+William Evan Kovacic (born 1952) is an American legal scholar who was a commissioner of the Federal Trade Commission (FTC) from 2006 to 2011, including as its chairman from 2008 to 2009.
 He is a member of the Republican Party.

-Kovacic is currently a professor at George Washington University Law School, where he serves as director of their Competition Law Center.
+Kovacic is known for his studies of antitrust law.
+He is a professor at George Washington University Law School, where he serves as director of their Competition Law Center.

 Early life and education

-Kovacic's father was a chemical engineer who worked for the U.S. Department of Energy in Washington, D.C.
+Kovacic was born in 1952.
+His father was a chemical engineer who worked for the U.S. Department of Energy in Washington, D.C.
 Kovacic graduated from the University of Detroit Jesuit High School in 1970.
 He then attended Princeton University, graduating in 1974 with a Bachelor of Arts (B.A.) in public and international affairs.